CloudCosmos/newsfetch.tech/README.md

 `gem "github-pages", "~> VERSION", group: :jekyll_plugins`

-## Updating cloudcosmos.tech website
+## Updating newsfetch.tech website

 First get the latest version of the website

-`git clone git@github.com:CloudCosmos/newsfetch.tech.git`
+`git clone git@github.com:newsfetch/newsfetch.tech.git`

 The site is hosted with Github pages and will be updated automatically.